nms666/RawPrint/README.md

 	PM> Install-Package RawPrint

+*2016-02-21*

-2016-02-21	Static methods are now obsolete.
+Static methods are now obsolete.
-			Introduced IPrinter interface.
+Introduced IPrinter interface to make mocking easier.
+Support for spooling a paused print job

+*2015-10-20*

-2015-10-20	Fixed an issue with some HP drivers that misname their pipelineconfig.xml file.
+Fixed an issue with some HP drivers that misname their pipelineconfig.xml file.